How does Optune Lua work?

 Preclinical studies found that optimal frequencies differed between cancer cell types and that frequency was inversely related to cell size.3

-Higher frequencies are required to inhibit proliferation of cells that are smaller in size, like malignant pleural mesothelioma (MPM).
-The optimal frequency for MPM is 150 kHz.1
+Higher frequencies are required to inhibit proliferation of cells that are smaller in size.1

 How deeply can TTFields penetrate?